-(3) Technical foul for an attempted punch or swing with no contact or a thrown elbow toward an opponent above shoulder level with no contact m.
-Eye guarding (placing a hand in front of the opponent's eyes when guarding from the rear) by a player who does not have possession of the ball is illegal, and an unsportsmanlike technical shall be assessed.
+m.
+Eye guarding (placing a hand in front of the opponent's eyes when guarding from the rear) a player who does not have possession of the ball is illegal and an unsportsmanlike technical shall be assessed.

-(4) Deliberately entering the stands other than as a continuance of play n.
+n.
 A free throw attempt is awarded when one technical foul is assessed.